avrilcoghlan/Little-Book-of-SAGE/src/matrixtransformations.rst

 Acknowledgements
 ----------------

-xxx remove aknowl
+Thank you to Sphinx, `http://sphinx.pocoo.org <http://sphinx.pocoo.org>`_, used to create this document, and github, `https://github.com/ <https://github.com/>`_, used to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, used to build and distribute this document.

-Thank you to Noel O'Boyle for helping in using Sphinx, `http://sphinx.pocoo.org <http://sphinx.pocoo.org>`_, to create this document, and github, `https://github.com/ <https://github.com/>`_, to store different versions of the document as I was writing it, and readthedocs, `http://readthedocs.org/ <http://readthedocs.org/>`_, to build and distribute this document.
+Thank you to Roger Cortesi for `Roger's Online Equation Editor <rogercortesi.com/eqn/>`_, which I used for making some of the images of equations and matrices.

 Many of the examples in this document have been inspired by examples in the excellent Open University book “Matrix transformations” (product code MS221 chapter B2), available second-hand from from the